thewoodfish/property-oracle-node/README.md

 	cid: Vec<u8>,
    ) -> DispatchResult { ... }
    ```
-This functions accepts the `substrate address` of the recipient, the `id` of the intended property and the `cid` of the `KILT` credential or claim created of a particular property.
+This functions accepts the `substrate address` of the recipient, the `id` of the intended property and the `cid` of the `KILT` credential or claim created of the property.
+The functions processes the transfer of a claim to a property (verified or unverified) and changes the owner or claimer to the address of the recipient.
+This is an important operation as it can help trace the origin and history of the land sale, from hand to hand. <br>
+Once this state change is complete, the `PropertyTransferred` event is generated and visible on the blockchains UI explorer.